bmellink/GPS_Tracker_Server/README.md

 22:02:26 (#15) New connection from xx.xx.xx.xx:xxxxxx
 22:02:26 (#15) Remote closed connection
 ```
-If you do not see the connection coming in, you have a problem with network routing or firewall setup.
+If you do not see the connection attempt, you have a problem with network routing or firewall setup.

 ### Setting up the cron script